KnowThePepper

 The NuMex Centennial was bred at New Mexico State University's Chile Pepper Institute as part of a broader push to develop ornamental peppers that didn't sacrifice edibility.
 The name commemorates NMSU's centennial anniversary, which gives you a rough date anchor for its development.

-Here's what surprises most growers: the pods are genuinely usable in cooking.
+The useful part for growers is that the pods are genuinely practical in cooking.
 At 1,000-5,000 SHU, they fall squarely into the medium heat category - hotter than a bell pepper, softer than a serrano.
 For reference, a typical Anaheim tops out around 2,500 SHU, so the NuMex Centennial can push twice that on the high end.

 The plant produces dozens of small, upright pods that cycle through yellow, orange, and red as they ripen.
-That color progression is the main reason it became popular as an ornamental, but the flavor follows a familiar C. annuum botanical family pattern: clean, slightly sweet heat with a thin-walled pod that dries quickly.
+That color progression is the main reason it became popular as an ornamental, but the flavor follows a familiar Capsicum annuum as a cultivated species pattern: clean, slightly sweet heat with a thin-walled pod that dries quickly.

 Compact growth habit makes this variety practical for containers or border plantings.
 You get an attractive plant that also happens to yield usable chiles - that dual-purpose nature is exactly what the NMSU breeders were after.
 Don't write it off as purely decorative.